 Now, Pohl’s research is playing a role in a nomination to make the house at 219 11th Street Southeast a historic landmark, with the help of Rainbow Heritage Network co-founder Mark Meinke.
-(Editor's note: 219 11th Street Southeast because a historic landmark on the D.C.
+(Editor's note: 219 11th Street Southeast became a historic landmark on the D.C.
 Inventory of Historic Sites in 2016.)

 “I have known about and researched the Furies for some time,” says Meinke, who also founded the Rainbow History Project, and is friends with some of the former Furies.
 “I was looking for an LGBTQ site to nominate, and thought I would do the Furies collective house.”

 Of the 12 founding Furies, 11 are living.
 Meinke contacted all of them, whom he says were “very forthcoming with their memories and very helpful.”

 While there were three sites in DC that the Furies lived and worked at, the 11th Street house had the biggest basement, which the women used to host meetings and create their newspaper, called The Furies: Lesbian/Feminist Monthly.
 The 10 issues of the paper included a mix of poetry, political analyses, and ideological essays, all with the goal of expressing the Furies’ commitment, according to the first issue, to “the growing movement to destroy sexism” and to “building an ideology which is the basis of action.”